 You can achieve this by being interested in drugs or alcohol and what it does for the person.
 Get them to tell you what is desirable about it without judgment.
 That action will establish a dialogue, and you will be well on your way to getting the person through denial.
 But it may take some time before the person actually opens up.
 Just continue and get their perspective.

 Once an exchange on a subject exists and the person responds to you, keep it going.
-After this exchange is well established, you can add comments on their quality of life always without judgment.
+After this exchange is well established, you can add comments on their quality of life, but always do it without judgment.
 Eventually, you will run into the person’s disagreements.
 You’re doing good; the person is one level up.
 You are now on the Disagreement level.

 The disagreements can go on for some time.
 “I don’t need help,” “I don’t have a problem,” “It’s not that bad,” or “I’m not an addict,” etc. All of which are simply disagreements.
 Acknowledge and continue to bring up their quality of life, always without judgment.

-You can and should, whenever possible, get them in contact with the referral counsellor or facility you chose.
+You can and should, whenever possible, get the person in contact with the referral counsellor or a chosen facility.
 Having the person do this action puts them in control and responsible for their life decisions.
 Be there to support, encourage and validate their decision.
 The intake counsellor or referral counsellor will do the rest.
 Keep practicing the scale of denial, and you can save other lives.